serhan-yilmaz/RokaiXplorer/deploy/README.md

 options(RokaiXplorer_description_filepath = "deploy/description.md")
 runRokaiXplorer()
 ```
 For more information on preparing a markdown file, check out the [Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/).
+Note that, you can open and edit the .md file in any text file editor.

 ### Step 8: Deploying the application to Shinyapps.io
 #### Creating a shinyapps.io account